Explore our Simulation Program

 Simulation offers possibilities to learn that extends far beyond the traditional lecture and classroom.
 This experiential learning allows opportunities to experience new roles, take risks, solve problems, make decisions, practice skills and build communication techniques all in a safe environment that mirrors the workplace.
 Any type of medical situation, diagnosis, and critical communication scenario can be created ranging from basic clinical skills to critical care situations like transporting a patient on extracorporeal membrane oxygenation (ECMO).

-Cook Children's Simulation Lab is located near downtown Fort Worth, TX in the medical center and provides both onsite and offsite training.
+Cook Children’s Simulation Lab is now newly named The Louden Family Clinical Learning Center.
+It is located near downtown Fort Worth, TX near the medical center in the 901 Seventh Avenue building.

 Simulation can go "on the road" which is called in-situ.
 With tetherless high-fidelity simulators we are able to create very specific training and education for our companies, departments and units.
 Examples of in-situ simulation encompasses Urgent Care Centers, Child Study Center, Teddy Bear Transport at Meacham Airport, Dodson Speciality Clinics, Emergency Department, Critical Care Units, Surgical Services Departments, and various other offsite Cook Children's campuses.